liwohart/dea/README.md

   - [ ] Save to `.ods`
   - [ ] Choose solver

-# Installing
+# Installing Dependencies

-Paste this on your command line to install the dependencies
+Install `pip`, then paste this on your command line to install the dependencies

 ```console
 pip install numpy pandas pulp openpyxl